muhammadfakhruddin/vaikog/README.md

 ## Introduction
 This telegram bot project basically used by the golfers to updated their game play. it involves 6 players and have 18 holes altogether.
 Each hole have different PAR value with the total value of 72.
 The highest handicap is 24 and the lowest handicap is 0 but the lowest handicap is better.
 The system that been created are able to store hole_no, hole_index, hole_par by the system administrator.
 For golfer info the system also able to store golfer_id, golfer_name, golfer_handicap and telegram_id.
+For tournament info